loicalleyne/arrow_schemagen/README.md

 # arrow_schemagen
- Generate an Apache Arrow schema from an Avro schema or an arbitrary map Use with Apache Arrow Go package v12 or higher: github.com/apache/arrow/go/v12/arrow
+ Generate an Apache Arrow schema from an Avro schema or an arbitrary map.
+ Use with Apache Arrow Go package v12 or higher

 How to use: